melvinmt/ios-challenge/README.md

 ## Submission

-- Push the code to an online repository and send us the link.
 - Update your project README file with any relevant information.
-- We expect from you a complete Xcode project.
+- We expect from you a complete Xcode project that we can compile as is.
-- The app must run as is.

 ## Third-party libraries